danilocolasso/slim-stock-market-poc/readme.md

 #### Up the containers
     $ make up

+#### Change the mailer settings on .env to a valid one
+    MAILER_HOST=
+    MAILER_PORT=
+    MAILER_USERNAME=
+    MAILER_PASSWORD=

+By default I left my data so it should work.
+But I advise you to change it.

-All done!
-Everything should work wth a single command.
+**All done!** Everything should work wth a single command.
 The application will be available at http://localhost/

 ## User guide